 Red or pink eyes: the eyes get irritated when the capillaries or small blood vessels widen in the conjunctiva.

-Pain : This can affect one or both eyes.
-If a person has red-eye pain, is sensitive to light and his vision is affected, he should see a doctor immediately.
+Pain: This can affect one or both eyes.
+If a person has red-eye pain, is sensitive to light, and his vision is concerned, he should see a doctor immediately.

 Swollen eyelids: The eyelids may become inflamed when the conjunctiva becomes inflamed or if the person has been rubbing them a lot.

-People with seasonal eye allergy will experience symptoms at certain times of the year, usually from the beginning of spring through summer and sometimes through fall.
+People with seasonal eye allergies will experience symptoms at certain times of the year, usually from the beginning of spring through summer and sometimes through fall.